meriffa/blog/README.md

-# blog
+# .NET Blog Solution

-.NET Blog Source Code
+This repository contains the source code and scripts for the [.NET Blog](https://medium.com/@meriffa) posts.